 Works with principal investigator to complete and prepare for submittal of federal, non-federal and foundation grants.

 Works as the liaison between departments or research groups and Sponsored Research & Funds Administration, Accounting, and Finance departments.

-Ensures internal documents are prepared and routed for signature and processing.
+Prepares and routes internal documents for signature and processing.

-Monitors Time & Effort for accurate reporting and performs necessary funding corrections via direct cost transfer requests.
+Performs necessary funding corrections via direct cost transfer requests (DCTRs).

 Participates in required training and education programs.